NLO and off-shell effects in top quark mass determinations: The different stages of the theoretical description

 \section{The different stages of the theoretical description}

-We study the following descriptions of the top quark pair production cross section in the di-lepton channel: \begin{description} \item[~~~~~$\mathbf{NLO_{full}}$:] full NLO corrections to $pp\to W^+W^- b\bar{b}$ with leptonic $W$-decays, \item[~~~~~$\mathbf{NLO_{NWA}^{NLOdec}}$:] NLO $t\bar{t}$ production $\otimes$ NLO decay, \item[~~~~~$\mathbf{NLO_{NWA}^{LOdec}}$:] NLO $t\bar{t}$ production $\otimes$ LO decay, \item[~~~~~$\mathbf{NLO_{PS}}$:] NLO $t\bar{t}$ production $\otimes$ decay via parton showering. \end{description} For comparisons, we also use the abbreviation $\mathbf{LO_{full}}$ for $W^+W^- b\bar{b}$ calculated at leading order, the abbreviation $\mathbf{LO_{NWA}^{LOdec}}$ for LO $t\bar{t}$ production $\otimes$ LO decay and the abbreviation $\mathbf{LO_{PS}}$ for LO $t\bar{t}$ production $\otimes$ decay via parton showering.
-Our aim is to study the effects of different levels of the description of the top quark decay, and to isolate the latter from the effects of the non-resonant and non-factorisable contributions contained in the $\nlofull$ calculation.
-This is done emulating a concrete experimental analysis used for top quark mass determinations.
-As we match to a parton shower only in the factorised case $\nlops$, we do not need to address the problem of ``resonance-aware matching''~\cite{Jezo:2016ujg,Frederix:2016rdc}.
-This allows us to get a clear idea of the effects of the various approximations used here, which in turn can serve as a basis for future studies entirely based on showered results.
+We study the following descriptions of top quark pair production in the di-lepton channel: \begin{description} \item[~~~~~$\mathbf{NLO_{full}}$:] full NLO corrections to $pp\to W^+W^- b\bar{b}$ with leptonic $W$-decays, \item[~~~~~$\mathbf{NLO_{NWA}^{NLOdec}}$:] NLO $t\bar{t}$ production $\otimes$ NLO decay, \item[~~~~~$\mathbf{NLO_{NWA}^{LOdec}}$:] NLO $t\bar{t}$ production $\otimes$ LO decay, \item[~~~~~$\mathbf{NLO_{PS}}$:] NLO $t\bar{t}$ production+shower $\otimes$ decay via parton showering. \end{description} We furthermore use the abbreviation $\mathbf{LO_{full}}$ for $W^+W^- b\bar{b}$ calculated at leading order, the abbreviation $\mathbf{LO_{NWA}^{LOdec}}$ for LO $t\bar{t}$ production $\otimes$ LO decay and the abbreviation $\mathbf{LO_{PS}}$ for LO $t\bar{t}$ production $\otimes$ decay via parton showering.
+We investigate the effects of different levels in the description of the top quark decay, isolating the latter from the effects of the non-resonant and non-factorisable contributions contained in the $\nlofull$ calculation.
+This is done by emulating a concrete experimental analysis used for top quark mass determinations.
+As we match to a parton shower only in combination with LO top quark decays, we do not need to address the problem of ``resonance-aware matching''~\cite{Jezo:2016ujg,Frederix:2016rdc}.
+This allows us to get a clear idea of the effects of the various approximations used here, which in turn can serve as a basis for future studies entirely relying on showered results.